 The Role of Equity Funds in the Financial Crisis Propagation

-The early stage of the 2007-08 financial crisis was marked by large value losses for bank stocks.
-This paper identifies the equity funds most affected by this valuation shock and examines its consequences for the nonfinancial stocks owned by the respective funds.
-We document three key empirical findings.
-First, ownership links to these distressed equity funds lead to large temporary underperformance of the most exposed nonfinancial stocks.
-Second, distressed equity funds make the better performing stocks in their portfolio the preferred liquidation choice, which implies clustering of fire sale discounts among stocks in the high return quantiles.
-Third, stocks with higher overall fund ownership generally performed better throughout the crisis.
+The early stage of the recent financial crisis was marked by large value losses for bank stocks.
+This paper identifies the equity funds most affected by this valuation shock and examines its consequences for the non-financial stocks owned by the respective funds.
+We find that (i) ownership links to these 'distressed equity funds' lead to large underperformance of the most exposed non-financial stocks, and in aggregate this contributes an additional 10.9% to the overall stock market downturn; (ii) distressed fire sales and the associated price discounts are concentrated among those exposed stocks which perform relatively well; and (iii) stocks with higher fund ownership generally performed much better throughout the crisis.

 JEL Classification: G11, G14, G23